-Exhibit 1 below shows the WBS for the ISA/ICSA implementation phase.
-The major categories of focus in this phase are the Transmission Owner Facilities, Customer Facilities, and generator markets and operations.
+The major categories of focus in the implementation phase are the Transmission Owner Facilities, Customer Facilities, and generator markets and operations.
 The following category and sub-category descriptions are provided to explain the significance of each component of the WBS.
-Clearly, just about every project is different and requires a certain level of customization to the specific nuances of the project, but spelling out major activities in this manner provides a baseline from which PJM, Transmission Owners and Interconnection Customers can customize as appropriate.
-Moreover, these major activities can also be considered as the minimum project activities (where applicable) that PJM is interested in tracking through the ISA/ICSA implementation phase life cycle.
+Clearly, just about every project is different and requires a certain level of customization to the specific nuances of the project, but spelling out major activities in this manner provides a baseline from which PJM, Transmission Owners and Project Developers can customize as appropriate.
+Moreover, these major activities can also be considered as the minimum project activities (where applicable) that PJM is interested in tracking through the GIA implementation phase life cycle.

-2.2.1 Application to Regional Transmission Expansion Plan (RTEP) Queue Based Projects projects, Long Term Firm Transmission Service Requests, Network Upgrades and Local Upgrades required for the reliable interconnection of the associated project.
+2.2.1 Application to Regional Transmission Expansion Plan (RTEP) Queue and Cycle Based Projects

 PJM Manual 14C applies to the engineering and construction implementation phase for all types of RTEP projects.
-The project controls detailed herein are applicable to generation interconnection projects, Merchant Transmission projects, Incremental Auction Revenue Rights
+The project controls detailed herein are applicable to generation interconnection projects, Merchant Transmission projects, Incremental Auction Revenue Rights projects, Long Term Firm Transmission Service Requests, and Network Upgrades required for the reliable interconnection of the associated project.